UPDATE: 2018 BILL : HB1110, “Public Schools – Health and Safety Guidelines and Procedures – Digital Devices.”

 Thank you in advance for your time and consideration.
-Please support proposed Senate Bill 1089: Health and Safety Guidelines and Procedures – Digital Devices.
+Please support proposed bills regarding Health and Safety Guidelines and Procedures – Digital Devices.
 This is especially important with the vastly increased use of new devices such as tablets, laptops, and smartphones, as well as screen-based learning and testing in schools.

 You might have been told recently that not enough is known about health or safety measures in this arena, especially from school board representatives who may not be aware of what is already available.
 Yet current medical research clearly indicates the need for digital device safety guidelines in schools, and offers actual tips and training.

 Medical and professionally informed guidelines would help prevent ergonomic and other long-term fallout: such as computer vision syndrome, neck pain, etc. (see lists and research below).
 Many of these devices are being used by children as young as 6-years-old in various school districts.

 Support for this bill would be a win-win.

 “Requiring the Department of Health and Mental Hygiene, in consultation with the State Department of Education, to develop health and safety guidelines and procedures for the use of digital devices in public school classrooms; and requiring each county board of education to implement specified health and safety guidelines and procedures for the use of digital devices in public school classrooms beginning in the 2018-2019 school year.”

 Maryland, which offers some of the best public school districts in the nation, should be a leader on safe student use of tech in classrooms.
 Based on in-depth research during the past year, here are a few citations for quick reference.
 Note especially the school-related work of Karen Jacobs, Clinical Professor, Department of Occupational Therapy at Boston University, one of the primary experts in the field.